teabow/aero.js-observe-extension/README.md

 ###Oject.observe encapsulation introducing simple data-binding
 Object.observe is currently only implemented in Chrome browser.
 To get a full Object.observe support you can use this [polyfill](https://github.com/jdarling/Object.observe).
 <br/><br/>
 To see how it works just run the sample.
-Documentation coming soon.
+You can find documentation [here](http://teabow.github.io/aero.js).